rockcarver/frodo/README.md

 # Frodo - ForgeROck DO

-Welcome to the Frodo (ForgeROck DO) project.
-Frodo is a JavaScript library and an accompanying command line interface (CLI) to manage ForgeRock platform deployments.
-Frodo supports Identity Cloud tenants, ForgeOps deployments, and classic deployments.
+Welcome to the Frodo project.
+Frodo is a JavaScript library and an accompanying command line interface (CLI) to manage PingOne Advanced Identity Cloud environments and ForgeRock platform deployments, both ForgeOps and classic deployments.

 <table width="100%" style="border-collapse: collapse;">
   <tr>